dxrcy/cttab/README.md

 Eg. `C:/Desktop/troll_face.jpg https://darccyy.github.io/cttab/image/icon/256.png nasa`

 To use _Image of the Day_ from the _NASA API_, set the background image to `nasa`, and it will be automatically fetched.
+Use 'Image Info' button above footer to view the description.

 #### Copy current colour (`3`)